MainulDip/WordPress-Custom-Theme/README.md

 ## Folder Structure

-___

-Edit the src/index.js file to customize the variation Edit the index.php file to put block pattern
+Edit the src/scripts/customScript.ts file to customize the javascript or interactivity. pagespecific.css.ts and tailwind.css.ts files inject the frontend styles.

-## Notes (inline css injection):
+## Notes (webpack):

-___

-As of writing this, maybe to work perfectly with headless architecture, wordpress gives no way (or not documented yet) to push custom inline styles through block variation api.
-You can use custom css classes to get fine grain control.
+From development to build this theme depends on 3 webpack configuration files. webpack.common.js, webpack.dev.js and webpack.production.js.
+Add or remove themes entry point and output from webpack.common.js and modify other functionality through other two configuration files.

+There are also postcss.config.js, tailwind.config.js and tsconfig.json respectively.

-## Notes (Hooking Block Variation Assets):
+## Notes (WooCommerce Support):

-___

-Shortet way is through init hook and register_block_type_from_metadata using block.json structure (see index.php for detail).
-And also alternatively you enqueue scripts and asstes on editor-only or both side.
+Woocommerce Support is out of the box.

 #### Happy Coding :)